zimscape/docs/docs/architecture/index.md

 the benefits of this [here](containers.md).
 However, In order to achieve this level of abstraction Zimscape insists that users follow certain conventions that otherwise wouldn't be imposed by an ordinary web hosting provider.
-Whilst there might be a learning curve to some of these we believe that these convention make your work flow significantly easier especially when it comes to deployment.
+Whilst there might be a learning curve to some of these we believe that these conventions make your work flow significantly easier especially when it comes to deployment.

 ## Business Solutions